kilpkonn/msc-thesis/main.typ

 = Introduction
 Rust#footnote(link("https://www.rust-lang.org/")) is a programming language for developing reliable and efficient systems.
-The language was originally created by Mozilla for Firefox but is now gaining popularity and has found its way to the Linux kernel#footnote(link("https://lkml.org/lkml/2022/10/16/359")).
+The language was originally created by Graydon Hoare, later developed at Mozilla for Firefox but is now gaining popularity and has found its way to the Linux kernel#footnote(link("https://lkml.org/lkml/2022/10/16/359")).
-It differs from other popular systems programming languages such as C and C++ by more focusing on reliablility and productivity of the programmer.
+It differs from other popular systems programming languages such as C and C++ by focusing more on reliablility and productivity of the programmer.
 Rust has an expressive type system that guarantees lack of undefined behavior at compile type.
 It is done with a novel ownership model and is enforced by a compiler tool called borrow checker.
-Borrow checker rejects all programs that may contain illegal memory accesses or data races.
+The borrow checker rejects all programs that may contain illegal memory accesses or data races.

 We will call the set of programs that can be compiled valid, as they are guaranteed to not cause undefined behavior.
 Many programming languages with type systems that guarantee the program to be valid have tools that help the programmer with term search i.e. by searching for valid programs (usually called expressions in Rust) that satisfy the type system.